conduitio-labs/conduit-connector-mysql/README.md

 A source connector pulls data from an external resource and pushes it to downstream resources via Conduit.
 It (will) operate in two modes: snapshot and CDC.
 Currently only snapshot mode is supported.

-The record payload consists of [sdk.StructuredData](https://pkg.go.dev/github.com/conduitio/conduit-connector-sdk@v0.9.1#StructuredData), with each key being a column and each value being that column's value.

 ### Snapshot mode

 Snapshot mode is the first stage of the source sync process.
 It reads all rows from the configured tables as record snapshots.

+In snapshot mode, the record payload consists of [sdk.StructuredData](https://pkg.go.dev/github.com/conduitio/conduit-connector-sdk@v0.9.1#StructuredData), with each key being a column and each value being that column's value.

 ### CDC mode (planned)